 There are a few different types and styles of Kintsugi.
 Firstly, there’s the traditional crack technique where gold dust or resin is used to attach the broken pieces, so the thin threads of gold run along the pot almost like veins.
 Secondly, there’s the piece method, whereby a large piece of the pot may be missing but the missing segment is filled entirely with gold or gold lacquer, this technique is called Makienaoshi.
 Alternatively, a joint is where the plate may be made up of completely different pieces and joined together with Kintsugi.

 Can you use other metals in Kintsugi?

 When real gold is not being used, a gold effect using gold powder can be used in its place.
-Similarly aluminium powder can be used to achieve silver, bronze powder for bronze and copper powder for copper.
-Often an 'oxygen free and water resistant clear compound' is applied.
+Similarly, aluminum powder can be used to achieve silver, bronze powder for bronze, and copper powder for copper.
+Often, a water-resistant, colorless substance is applied.
 This means that the piece of work will be more scratch and erosion resistant, meaning the ceramics will be much more durable.
 Kintusgi is a beautiful but quite fragile way of working.